 Those daily times are all added up to form the overall team classification, and the top-five teams at the end of the race also win big.

-Here’s a full breakdown of the prize money awarded to the five highest-ranking teams at the end of the Tour de France.
+Here’s a full breakdown of the prize money awarded to the five highest-ranking teams at the end of the Tour de France in 2021.

 Most aggressive rider classification (combativity prize)

-There is one final prize at the Tour de France, with race judges picking their most aggressive rider in each of the first 19 road stages (so every stage except the time trial and the final stage) to win the combativity prize.
+There is one final prize at the Tour de France, with race judges picking their most aggressive rider in each of the first 18 road stages (so every stage except the two time trials and the final stage) to win the combativity prize.